soler2000/RevCam/README.md

 `adafruit-circuitpython-extended-bus` package so RevCam can open the desired adapter.

+RevCam expects the INA219 to respond at address `0x43`.
+If the sensor has been configured differently adjust the jumper configuration accordingly.

 ### Development machine installation

 For local development on non-Pi machines a regular virtual environment is